vishvasg14/mongoo-db-exp/README.md

 ## Project Overview

-This is a simple RESTful application built with Spring Boot that uses MongoDB as the database.
+This is a simple RESTful application built with Spring Boot using the MVC (Model-View-Controller) architecture, and MongoDB as the database.
 The application provides CRUD operations for managing resources (e.g., users, products, etc.).
 It's designed to be a starting point for building more complex applications.

 ## Features

+- **MVC Architecture**: The project is structured based on the MVC pattern, separating the application logic, data, and user interface.
 - **CRUD Operations**: Create, Read, Update, and Delete operations for managing data.
 - **MongoDB Integration**: Uses MongoDB as the NoSQL database for storing application data.
 - **RESTful API**: Exposes a set of RESTful endpoints to interact with the data.